electroneum/electroneum/docs/exchange-listing-guide.md

 ### Exceptional Viral Growth

-Our economic model enables us to inject small amounts of ETN into the hands of the smartphone user.
+We have put the ability to send and receive ETN into the hands of the smartphone user.
 This makes it easier for the user to try making real world digital payments, often for their first time.

 Once users see how easy Electroneum is to use, they become part of the community and help drive us forward through recommendation.

-We have already attracted over 1.6m registered users by viral growth even while our instant payment API system is still in BETA.
+We have already attracted over 3m registered users.

 ## Blockchain Technical Background

-Electroneum blockchain is based on the Monero/CryptoNote open-source projects.
+Electroneum blockchain was originally based on the Monero/CryptoNote open-source projects, but we have since removed the privacy features.

 ### The CryptoNote Protocol